 Frequently Asked Questions

-Currently registered students may use medical services at the Macalester Health & Wellness Center (HWC).
-For those of you with the Aetna student health insurance plan, any services (including labs and procedures) that are received at the HWC are reimbursed at 100% without a deductible.
+Currently only full-time registered students may use medical services at the Hamre Center for Health & Wellness (HWC).
+For those of you with the United Health student insurance plan, any services (including labs and procedures) that are received at the HWC are reimbursed at 100% without a deductible.
 At this time we do not see faculty, staff, or alumni.

-There is no charge to see a nurse, nurse practitioner, or doctor for most appointments at the Health and Wellness Center.
+There is no charge for an office visit to see a nurse, nurse practitioner, or doctor for most appointments at the HWC.
 However, if together with your provider, you decide that labs, imaging studies, referrals to specialists or therapists are necessary, there is a charge for those services.
 See the insurance and billing section for more on this topic.

-The medical team is currently made up of an MD-MPH, a nurse practitioner, a triage RN, and a medical assistant.
+The medical team is currently made up of an MD-MPH, two nurse practitioners, a triage RN and a medical assistant.
 Usually severity of illness combined with schedule availability determines who on the medical team you should see.

-Thank you in advance for arriving on time for your appointment or calling ahead of time if you can't make it.
-If you are more than 10 minutes late for your appointment, you will likely be asked to reschedule out of respect for other students with appointments that day.
+Thank you in advance for arriving on time for your appointment or calling in advance if you can't make it.
+If you are more than 10 minutes late for your appointment, you will be asked to reschedule out of respect for other students with appointments that day.

-We provide low-cost EC for $15 per dose.
-For those that require emergency contraception (EC) outside of office hours, please remember that you can buy a dose of EC before an emergency occurs and keep it in your room, and that EC is available to any person 17 or over, of any gender, without a prescription from local pharmacies.
+We provide low-cost emergency contraception (EC) for $15 per dose.
+For those that require EC outside of office hours it is available to any person 17 or over, of any gender, without a prescription from local pharmacies.
+Please remember that you can buy a dose of EC before an emergency occurs and keep it in your room.